California domestic violence laws make it a crime to harm (or threaten to harm) your current or former:

-But if the offense is one that qualifies as a misdemeanor crime of domestic violence (“MCDV”) under federal law, a conviction will result in a firearm ban for life.13
+Though if the offense qualifies as a misdemeanor crime of domestic violence (“MCDV”) under federal law, a conviction will result in a firearm ban for life.13

 Penal Code 29800 PC is California’s “felon with a firearm” law.
 It imposes a lifetime firearms ban on people who have been convicted of a felony offense in any

 So if you are convicted of DV as a felony, both California and federal law prohibit you from ever legally possessing a gun.14

 Federal law imposes a lifetime firearms ban after a domestic violence conviction.15 The only way to remove the federal firearms ban is with a Presidential pardon.
-But such pardons are seldom granted.
+Though such pardons are seldom granted.

 To learn how to apply for a presidential pardon, please see the United States Department of Justice pardon information and instructions.

 California law allows a victim of domestic violence to apply for an emergency restraining order (also known as an “emergency protective order”).
 16

 A DV restraining order can be obtained in either civil or criminal court.

 No physical harm is required for a protective order.

-An alleged victim does not need to have suffered physical harm in order to obtain a protective order in California.
+An alleged victim does not need to have suffered physical harm in order to obtain a protective order against you in California.

 The person filing the petition simply needs to prove that:

-- Someone has abused or threatened to abuse the petitioner or the petitioner’s minor child, and
+- You abused or threatened to abuse the petitioner or the petitioner’s minor child, and

-- The alleged abuser is an intimate partner or a first- or second-degree relative.17
+- You are an intimate partner or a first- or second-degree relative.17

 Violation of a protective or restraining order

 California law makes it a crime to violate a restraining order.18

-Violation of a protective order is usually a misdemeanor as long as the victim wasn’t hurt.
+Violation of a protective order is usually a misdemeanor as long as the victim was not hurt.

 Common defenses to a charge of violating a protective order include taking the position that:

 - The protective order was not legally issued;

-- The defendant didn’t know about the restraining order;
+- You did not know about the restraining order;